 Work Package management

-The Work Package management is split along project and technical management aspects: Four shepherds managing the EGI platforms described in the EGI Platform Roadmap [R 2] take care of providing sufficient context and guidance to the mini-projects so that outputs may be integrated into the EGI production infrastructure as seamless as possible.
+The Work Package management is split along project and technical management aspects: four shepherds managing the EGI platforms described in the EGI Platform Roadmap [R 2] take care of providing sufficient context and guidance to the mini-projects so that outputs may be integrated into the EGI production infrastructure as seamless as possible.
 In practical terms, formal Work Package management is kept at a minimum presuming that mini-projects mostly organise themselves.

 Mini-projects utilise the following EGI infrastructure: